NESCent/popgenInfo/README.md

 # Population Genetics in R | Resources for users and developers

-This site provides resoruces for condcuting population gentics analysese in R using exisiting Packages.
+This site provides resources for conducting population gentics analysis in R using existing packages.

 | Getting Started | Learning |
 |-----------------|----------|